 But not only for design solutions the elimination of the process means a serious change, even for the planning of products thus result changes, especially in the choice of methods, because part of the design methods, such as the (hidden / participative ) direct observation, expert interview, the development of questionnaires, the formation of focus groups, the persona method, role play and the user journey map for the study of user behavior and the corresponding processes get simply unusable.

 Thus, it is necessary in the future to design a new set of methods that take the direct provision of results into account and refers to the appropriate communication channels and their interfaces.

-2 Focus of interfaces for exchange of biometric data
+2 I Focus of interfaces for exchanging biometric data

 Back in 1991, Mark Weiser has formulated in his article “The Computer of the 21st Century”, the condition of the position as one of the most important requirements of “ubiquitous computing systems” in industrial environments.
 According to Weiser, it is a prerequisite that every computer needs to know where it is self-localized to adapt its interface and applications to the respective situations and the necessary requirements in an intelligent way.
 The position gets even more relevant, the more mobile solutions and human forms of life evolve in today’s environments, since all components that communicate a point of reference, need to be located and thus can be addressed.
 Issues of positioning occur in the foreground for data input and output and alternative interaction models are gaining importance.
 Humans are related to the surfaces of their interfaces of technical equipments and have to make unique positions in their communication.